barryllium/WWDC-session-notes/2024/What's New in Swift.md

 * Swift 6 introduces typed throes to overcome this
     * Allows specification of the error type along with the `throws` keyword
-    * No type erasure involved and the error appears in teh catch block with its concrete type
+    * No type erasure involved and the error appears in the catch block with its concrete type

 ```swift
 enum IntegerParseError: Error {